ERG: Employee Resource Groups Definition, Benefits & Examples

 ERGs aim to promote an inclusive workplace where each employee is treated fairly and with respect.

-Since this requires everyone to have some culture-specific knowledge, they often organize programs and workshops that help them promote cultural awareness.
+Since this requires everyone to have some culture-specific knowledge, they often organize programs and workshops that help group members promote cultural awareness, set an ideal business culture example, and benefit from community support and professional development opportunities.

 A company that has employees who are culturally knowledgeable is more likely to be efficient in problem-solving and internal communication.
 These characteristics are essential for the team to produce quality work and help the company succeed.